Techtonica/curriculum/prework/prework.md

 - Watch the lesson [Debugging JS in VSCode](https://open.appacademy.io/learn/full-stack-online/javascript/debugging-js-in-vscode)on app academy (Free resource)
 - Read [JavaScript For Cats](http://jsforcats.com/)

-- Do the 4 task in the [Javascript Fundamentals: Objects](https://javascript.info/object#tasks)website (you can submit those in a Github Link too)
+- Do the 4 task in the [Javascript Fundamentals: Objects](https://javascript.info/object#tasks) website (you can submit those in a Github Link too)

 - Do the [5 basic exercises about objects in JS from exercism](https://exercism.org/tracks/javascript/concepts/objects)